 Second, be compassionate with yourself — don’t add shame to the mix.

-This may seem contradictory at first, but consider this.
-If you deny you have a problem, nothing happens.
-If you resign myself to the problem, you’ll be paralyzed by it and give up.
-If you can accept that you have a problem, you can look at it squarely in the eye and begin to do something about it.
-And realize that changing and maintaining change is no walk in the park.
-It’s going to take time, effort and understanding when old habits want to creep back in.
+So you’ve accepted you have a problem.
+You have looked at it squarely in the eye and decided to do something about it.
+Congratulate yourself on taking those steps while reminding yourself that changing behaviors and maintaining those changes is no walk in the park.
+It’s going to take time, effort, and understanding when old habits want to creep back in.